JohnAustinDev/word-dvd/ReadMe.txt

 -Audio can be mono or stereo.

--Audio files need one of these three naming patterns:
+-Audio files need one of these four naming patterns:
-    AudioPrefix-book-chapter.ac3
+ 1) AudioPrefix-book-chapter.ac3
-    AudioPrefix-book-chapter1-chapter2.ac3
+ 2) AudioPrefix-book-chapter1-chapter2.ac3
-    AudioPrefix-book-chapter:verse1-verse2.ac3
+ 3) AudioPrefix-book-chapter:verse1-verse2.ac3
-  If an audio file does not cover an entire chapter, the third form must be used, where verse1 is the first verse in the file and verse2 is the last.
+ 4) AudioPrefix-book-chapter1:verse1-chapter2:verse2.ac3
+ A single chapter may have multiple audio files for it.
+But audio file recordings must never overlap one another.

 - AudioPrefix and BookName must appear in the appropriate place in the config.txt.